imtayadeway/imtayadeway.github.io/_posts/2016-08-01-testing-json-apis-with-rspec-composable-matchers.md

 ```

 Guess what? `a_collection_including` is just another alias for the
-incredibly flexible `include`, but can be used to declare an array for
+incredibly flexible `include`, but can be used to indicate an array
-expressiveness.
+for expressiveness.

 <br />